 You will also be in a position to prevent others from using it for up to 25 years.
 You must, however, renew the registered design every 5 years.

 The third benefit of registering your design is that it makes taking legal action against infringement and copying more straightforward.

 Once your design is registered (it takes a month to process) you may display your registration number on your design.
 A thorough search of the following design registers must also be taken prior to registering your design.
-The fees for this service start at £50 for one design, £70 for up to ten designs and end at £150 for up to fifty designs.
+The fees for this service start at £50 for one design and up to £150 for up to fifty designs.

 3. Protect Your Brand With a Patent

 A patent is a form of intellectual property registration, recognising the uniqueness of your invention.
 Patents are usually time bound for about twenty years.
 They are costly to acquire and take a long time to process due to the nature of the verification process undertaken, to prove that indeed your idea, work or invention is completely unique and nothing else (already on the market) comes close to it.